mb139h/project_log_analyzer/README.md

 # Project: Log Analysis

-First is a first project written as a part of then Full Stack Web Developer Nanodegree.
+First is a first project written as a part of the Udacity Full Stack Web Developer Nanodegree.

 # Pre-requisites

-Database: psql
+Database: PostgreSQL (psql)
 Language: python 2.7
+Database setup:
 1. data provided by the course (newsdata.sql)
 2. views below